Breathing is one of the most important aspects of life – in fact, without breathing, we cannot live. This is a commonly known fact.

 In this post, we’ll explore how you can recognize the symptoms of mouth breathing, look at why it is vital to utilize your nose for breathing and consider some easy steps that will help you train your body to use your nose instead of your mouth for breathing.

-How to You're a Mouth Breather
+How to Know If You're a Mouth Breather

 The first step to addressing mouth breathing is recognizing the symptoms.
-Since breathing becomes such an automated activity of the body, you often do not recognize the fact that we may be breathing through the wrong airway.
+Since breathing becomes such an automated activity of the body, we often do not recognize the fact that we may be breathing through the wrong airway.

 Mouth breathing is relatively common at night, especially, and can produce a number of symptoms in both children and adults.